Top Tips for Managing your Period on Holiday

 - Let’s start with the basics – packing.
 Think about what will make you feel comfortable and confident on holiday.
 And yes this may mean leaving those white jeans or light wash denim shorts out of your suitcase.
 There is nothing worse than constantly worrying about leaking, especially if you are wearing a pale colour.
 Remove this stress and wear dark colours or patterns just in case.
 There is a lot to be said for peace of mind – you are on a holiday after all!

-- It may seem obvious, but try to pack enough sanitary products for your trip (even if you aren’t expecting your period).
+- It may seem obvious, but try to pack enough period care for your trip (even if you aren’t expecting your period).
 That long walk to find a secluded cove seemed like a great idea until you realise you need to change your tampon.
 Arm yourself with a ‘period pouch’ and more than enough tampons and pads.
 It’s better to be safe than sorry!
-You can buy one of our organic cotton patterned pouches and travel non-applicator tampon boxes here.
-We really have thought of it all.

 - Get active – Exercise is always important, but even more so if you find yourself riding the crimson wave on holiday.
 Experts agree that exercise reduces bloating and improves self-image.
 And whilst you may want to curl up in a ball, getting active on your period can actually reduce menstrual cramps and bloating by improving blood circulation around the body.
 Even a brisk walk in the sun is sure to raise your mood.

 - Make sure you get yourself some hand sanitizer.
-Given that your vagina is the most absorbent part of a woman’s body, clean hands is a must when changing a tampon, pad or period cup.
+Given that your vagina is the most absorbent part of your body, clean hands is a must when changing a tampon, pad or period cup.
 Heat plus germs is a recipe for disaster down there.

 - Treat yourself to a new beach cover-up – the last thing you want is to feel self-conscious when lounging by the pool.
 A fun floaty number will ease your anxieties about leaking and hide that period bloat.